 Executing Agency: Union Générale Tunisienne du Travail – UGTT (Tunisian General Labour Union)

-In the last twelve months, Tunisia has taken remarkable steps to effectively manage the political transition that was launched in the aftermath of the Arab Spring in 2011.
-A new constitution was approved, elevating transparency and accountability to the top of the political agenda.
-Presidential and parliamentary polls were orderly held and results respected by all parties.
-The new government has laid out a governance vision that aims at enhancing transparency and accountability.
+Tunisia has taken remarkable steps to effectively manage the political transition that was launched in the aftermath of the Arab Spring in 2011.
+A new constitution was approved in January 2014, elevating transparency and accountability to the top of the political agenda.
+Presidential and parliamentary polls were held and election results respected by all parties.
+The new government laid out a governance vision, which aims at enhancing transparency and accountability.
 The window of reform provided by the transition offers a unique opportunity to redefine the social contract between citizens and government and implement more citizen-centered policies.

-A participatory service monitoring is developed and rolled out to at least 30 health and education facilities
+A participatory service monitoring has been developed and rolled out to approximately 30 health and education facilities.

-A total of 4 cohorts of stakeholder will be trained to use the platform and collect and generate information and citizen feedback
+A total of 4 cohorts of stakeholders will be trained to use the platform and collect and generate information and citizen feedback.

-A network of social accountability stakeholders, including citizens, and public and private sector, is established to encourage dialogue and knowledge exchange to advance the project’s objectives
+A network of social accountability stakeholders, including citizens, and public and private sector, has been established to encourage dialogue and knowledge exchange to advance the project’s objectives.

 An estimated 90% of user beneficiaries, against initial baseline, are aware of their rights and available social accountability mechanisms to demand improved service delivery, and enjoy access to key service delivery information and feedback mechanisms